Clifford-Baidoo/web-dev/README.md

 # Just a simple profile

-## It is just static now but more changes will me made 😊
+## It is just static now but more changes will be made 😊